 At the top of the report you’ll see three overview numbers detailing your competitor’s use of advertising:

-Keywords: the total number of keywords where the domain was found with a PPC ad ranking in the top 7 Google Ads positions.
+Keywords: the total number of keywords where the domain was found with a PPC ad ranking in up to 8 Google Ads positions.